luispuig/canvas-slider/README.md

 # Canvas Slider

-## How to see a demo
+## How to See a Demo

-The project can be tested at [https://canvas-slider-lpg.netlify.app/](https://canvas-slider-lpg.netlify.app/)
+The project can be tested at [https://canvas-slider-lpg.netlify.app/](https://canvas-slider-lpg.netlify.app/).

-If you prefer to run it locally you can clone the repository and run the following commands:
+If you prefer to run it locally, you can clone the repository and run the following commands:

 ```bash
 npm install
 npm run preview
 ```

 The build is already uploaded in the project's dist folder.
-If you want to build it again you can run:
+If you want to build it again, you can run:

 ```bash
 npm install